PhD Enhancement Awards

-The intended purpose of these additional GTA lines is to assist in enrollment growth and enhance the academic preparation of PhD students.
+The purpose of PhD Enhancement Awards is to assist in enrollment growth and enhance the academic preparation of PhD students.

 Priority will be given to:

-- Newer PhD programs (those started since 2014; Psychology, Education, and Materials Science) who would like to use these awards to further develop a critical mass of students as the faculty strengthens research funding.
+- Newer PhD programs (those started since 2016; Exercise and Nutrition Sciences, Indigenous and Rural Health) to help develop a critical mass of students as the faculty strengthens research funding.

 - How the programs provide PhD students with a quality teaching experience through a teaching professional development program.

-- How the future academic appointments of the enhancement GTA award recipient will be covered in subsequent terms/years.
+- How future assistantships appointments for the enhancement award recipient will be covered in subsequent terms/years.

 Proposals should be submitted electronically to Lauren Cerretti ([email protected]) in the Graduate School by December 10, 2021, with a cc to the program’s academic dean(s).
 University Graduate Council members